nghianguyentek/psychology/emotion-intelligence/README.md

 # Emotional Intelligence (EI)

+"EI is a basic tool that is the key to professional success." - Mosaic

 Emotional intelligence is the ability to deal with emotions effectively.
 It includes a set of competencies in:

 - Aware oneself